trec-decision/trec-decision.github.io/index.md

 Please refer to [https://lemurproject.org/clueweb12/](https://lemurproject.org/clueweb12/) for information on how to obtain the dataset.

 ## Submission of Runs
+#### Queries
+The topics have a specified query to use.
+This query field replaces the traditional title field.
+Runs should be submitted using the query field as the query as given by a user to a search engine.
+Runs not using the query field or using the description field may also be submitted but will need to be marked as "other" runs.

 #### Format
 Submission format will follow the standard TREC run format.
 The submission format when submitting ranked results is as follows: